fleetman-microservices/kOps/README.md

 # Setup a k8s cluster with kOps

 kOps (Kubernetes Operations) is an open source tool, designed to ease and automate the creation, deletion, upgrades, and the maintenance of production-grade Kubernetes (k8s) cluster.
-Additionally, kOps also provisions the necessary cloud infrastrucutre for the cluster.
+Additionally, kOps also provisions the necessary cloud infrastructure for the cluster.

 ## kOps Configuration